 Porto has some pretty good options when it comes to shopping, and it’s a great alternative for a rainy day.

 - You’ll find well known international shops in Rua de Santa Catarina – do not miss Bolhao market nearby to get a sense of the real Porto!

 - A beautiful shop I love in Porto is A Vida Portuguesa, located close to Lello Library.
 It’s my favorite place for souvenirs, travel accessories and it also has some Portuguese designers’ creations that you need to check.

-- If you prefer to visit the malls with all the franchise shops, fast food restaurants and cinemas (because in Portugal they play movies in the original version) then pay a visit to Norte Shopping or any other mall you may prefer.
-Most of them close at midnight!
+- If you’d rather visit the malls with all the high street shops, fast food restaurants and cinemas (because in Portugal they play movies in the original version) then pay a visit to Norte Shopping.
+Most of the malls in Portugal close at midnight – crazy, right?

 - In Gaia, El Corte Inglés offers a free shuttle service available from the Cable car station.